Learn how machine learning can help insurers automate data extraction from PDFs and extract key information from them within seconds.

 The tool has two annotation features (data features): text detection and document text detection, though your data engineers will be interested in using the latter.
 Document text detection helps with data extraction specifically optimized for dense texts.
 In ML, density is associated with printed and written texts and is contrasted to the concept of sparsity when the text is written “in the wild”, for example, graffiti on the wall.

 ML-based data extraction could be very useful in insurance, where companies collect volumes of data daily and via multiple channels.
 Since insurance is a business of information, insurers should strive for automation and seek ways how to harness this info, on the one side, and process the data quicker, on the other.
-With an ML-powered data extraction solution, insurers could retrieve info from PDFs seamlessly and fast, which can significantly improve daily tasks in underwriting and claims processing.
+With a data extraction in machine learning solution, insurers could retrieve info from PDFs seamlessly and fast, which can significantly improve daily tasks in underwriting and claims processing.

 However, the development of this tool requires a certain expertise in machine learning and data science as well as deep industry knowledge.
 In case your insurance company or insurtech cannot cover this expertise through their own efforts, Intelliarts has a great team of ML professionals, and we’ll be glad to help you.